 The vesting of the free shares granted under the 2016 Free Share Plan, 2017 Free Share Plan and 2018 Free Share Plan is divided in three equal shares (33.33%), respectively following the first, second and third year following the date of grant.
-The vesting of the free shares granted under the 2019 Free Share Plan and the 2020 Free Share Plan is in five tranches: the first (32%) one year following the date of grant, the second (32%) two years following the date of grant, the third (32%) three years following the date of grant, the date of grant and the fifth (2%) five years following the date of grant.
+The vesting of the free shares granted under the 2019 Free Share Plan, the 2020 Free Share Plan and the 2021 Free Share Plan is in five tranches: the first (32%) one year following the date of grant, the second (32%) two years following the date of grant, the third (32%) three years following the date of grant, the fourth (2%) four years following the date of grant and the fifth (2%) five years following the date of grant.